jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 ### Reference
 [1] M. Brown and S. Susstrunk, “Multi-spectral SIFT for scene category recognition,” in _IEEE Conference on Computer Vision and Pattern Recognition_, 2011, pp. 177–184.
+[2] Z. Wang, A. C. Bovik, H. R. Sheikh, and E. P. Simoncelli, “Image quality assessment: From error visibility to structural similarity,” _IEEE Transactions on Image Processing_, vol. 13, no. 4, pp. 600–612, 2004.